- Home

 Even when you’re following a budget, it can be easy to overspend, especially when you’re filling up a digital cart.
 Being on your own for the first time can be daunting, and the number of factors that influence when (and if) you should make a purchase may surprise you.
 Here are a few things to remember when spending your hard-earned money:

-Consider extra costs.
-Although free shipping is common, deliveries and online purchases are often accompanied by additional charges like convenience fees, added taxes and tips for delivery drivers.
-While these charges aren’t a surprise, they can add up quickly.
+- Watch for hidden costs.
+Delivery fees, tips and added taxes sneak up on you.
 Next time you order delivery, compare the subtotal of your food items to the final total to see how much you’re spending on the service.

-Audit monthly billing statements for recurring charges.
-This isn’t as scary as it sounds.
+- Review recurring charges.
 When reviewing your spending habits, simply take note of your recurring payments.
 You may notice a change in the amount you’re paying for a recurring service, or even that you’re paying for something you’re no longer using, both of which would impact your budget.
 Some banks will even alert you to changes in recurring payments that you can manage manually.

 Navigating a new beginning in your life will present its challenges, but managing your finances well and taking advantage of new tools and tech can also create opportunities to help guide you toward financial independence and stability.